NVIDIA-Omniverse/kit-extension-sample-ui-window/exts/omni.example.ui_gradient_window/tutorial/tutorial.md

 ## Step 2: Interpolate Overview

 What is interpolate?
-Interpolation is where we have two points, start and end, then in between those two points we can find a value between the two.
+[Interpolation](https://en.wikipedia.org/wiki/Interpolation) a way to find or estimate a point based on a range of discrete set of known data points.
 For our case we interpolate between colors to appropriately set the slider handle color.

 Let's say the start point is black and our end point is white.
 What is a color that is in between black and white?
 Gray is what most would say.
 Using interpolation we can get more than just gray.
 Here's a picture representation of what it looks like to interpolate between black and white.